-WordPress has its user interface, which allows you to quickly change something, install or update plugins, add images or anything you want, reducing the time it takes to create a website.
-So if you're a good web developer, but you need to create a basic website, such as a blog, it might be faster to use WordPress.
-It depends on what you're doing.
-If you're simply installing WordPress and using plugins to create a website, I don't even know what it's called, but it's not even close to web development or web design.
+WordPress has a user-friendly interface that allows you to quickly make changes, install or update plugins, add images, or do anything else you need to do, reducing the time it takes to create a website.
+So if you're a skilled web developer but need to create a basic website such as a blog, it may be faster to use WordPress.
+It all depends on what you're doing.
+If you're just installing WordPress and using plugins to create a website, I don't even know what it's called, but it's not even close to web development or web design.
 There are many web developers who don't even know HTML or CSS; they just know how to install some plugins and a drag-and-drop editor and call themselves web developers.